hyp3rd/venvctl/README.md

 ### Containers limitations

 Currently, the container image available is based on **CentOS 8**.
 It fits the purpose of any **RHEL** based deployment; however, it won't be useful in other scenarios.
-More kernels will be added, stay tuned, or feel free to build your own and poke us.
+More kernels will be added, stay tuned, or feel free to build your own and poke me.

 ## License